AnneElizabeth/p1_proj_spacecraftSPA/README.md

 Click on "GIVE FEEDBACK" to view a feedback form and send us your thoughts about the page.

 ## Credits
-Spacecraft data and images access via an API developed by [The Space Devs](https://thespacedevs.com/), a group of space enthusiast developers working on a range of services, united in a common goal to improve public knowledge and accessibility of spaceflight information.
+Spacecraft data and images were accessed via an API developed by [The Space Devs](https://thespacedevs.com/), a group of space enthusiast developers working on a range of services, united in a common goal to improve public knowledge and accessibility of spaceflight information.

 The rocket launch sound effect was provided by [Pixabay](https://pixabay.com/).